Rubicen/fullproject/README.txt

 Downloading of file is done utilising the "wget" command from the LINUX family of commands.
 Thus, this downloading option will only occur on machines using linux or some other process that allows this command.
 This command can only be reached by accepting that the downloadable file is one that is OPEN-SOURCE.
 VAMIX holds no responsibility for copyright infringement due to usage of this to download from non-open-source content hosting websites.

 Once the command is begun, you may cancel the operation using the "CANCEL" button.
 This button will stop the process, but the file up to the point of canceling will still exist on your machine.
-If you do not want this file anymore, you will need to delete it by navigating to it using your own file browsing software. ***********************The command automatically continues downloads if you hit cancel and did not want it, by replacing the current one and redownloading it from scratch to stop any odd problems from occuring due to small sections of file not being downloaded correctly.
+If you do not want this file anymore, you will need to delete it by navigating to it using your own file browsing software.
+If you choose to download the same file again with a partial download of the file in your system the download will continue from where it was cancelled.

 When the command completes, there are 2 outcomes, SUCCESS or FAILURE: